bgiorgi1/WhoWantsToBe/README.md

 This project was created using HTML,CSS, and Javascript.

 # HOW IT WORKS

+### FETCH API
-A series of computer based questions are randomly asked via the API Open Trivis Database: https://opentdb.com/api_config.php This being the case, one of the first tasks was fetching the API I wanted to use and making that information come to life on the page.
-Here's how I did it:
+A series of computer based questions are randomly asked via the API Open Trivis Database: https://opentdb.com/api_config.php One of the first tasks was fetching the API I wanted to use and making that information come to life on the page.
 ```Javascript
 fetch(
   "https://opentdb.com/api.php?amount=20&category=18&difficulty=easy&type=multiple"